functorz-tech/momen_doc/buildUI/layout.md

 ![](../.gitbook/assets/design/layout_and_position_overview.png)

-Pages and Container components come with default layout properties.
+Pages and container components come with default layout properties.
 You can adjust the layout settings to arrange components with a "relative" position type according to the specified rules, achieving your desired layout effect.

 ### Direction